DataDog/hiring-engineers/answers.md

 * Any metric from the Integration on your Database with the anomaly function applied.
 * Your custom metric with the rollup function applied to sum up all the points for the past hour into one bucket
     * **Answer**:
-        * To display the data from the custom metric check and the database integration of the host, a simple timeboard was created called *Visualizing Data Exercise.*
+        * To display the data from the custom metric check and the database integration of the host, a simple timeboard was created called *Visualizing Data Exercise*.
         * The public link to the dashbaord is provided [here](https://p.datadoghq.com/sb/iefiq4rqfnz5648g-d884783d9d4749ad043e58d2d6850ec1).
         * Screenshot: VM01 - Visualizing Data Exercise <img src="./images/VM01 - Visualizing Data Exercise.PNG?raw=true">

 Please be sure, when submitting your hiring challenge, to include the script that you've used to create this Timeboard.
-* **Answer**: See the */timeboards/VisualizingDataExercise.json* file exported from the client containing the configuration of the timeboard.
+* **Answer**: See the [VisualizingDataExercise.json](./timeboards/VisualizingDataExercise.json) file exported from the client containing the configuration of the timeboard.

 Once this is created, access the Dashboard from your Dashboard List in the UI:
 * **Answer**: